lucasfsilva2310/My-Demo/README.md

 At the moment I´m end-to-end studying React, and getting better at vanilla javascript as well.
 Other technologies I currently know are HTML, CSS and Python.
 I know a few libraries too, like grommet, styled-components, Material UI and so on.

-It was nice to meet you!!
+It was nice meeting you!!
 See you at my repositores ( or at yours ! )